Health and safety measures continue on campus

 Classrooms will return to normal class capacities for the 2022–23 academic year with 1m distancing removed.

 In addition to routine custodial cleaning, the University has implemented an enhanced cleaning frequency to clean and disinfect common areas and commonly touched surfaces in buildings.

-Touchpoints such as entrance handles, handrails, elevator buttons, tables, restroom stall handles/doors are being cleaned at least twice daily using disinfectants approved by Health Canada.
+Touchpoints such as entrance handles, handrails, elevator buttons, tables, restroom stall handles/doors are being cleaned using disinfectants approved by Health Canada.